 The following is a summary of the material Irish tax consequences for certain beneficial owners of Covidien ordinary shares who receive Mallinckrodt ordinary shares pursuant to the separation and who are the beneficial owners of such Mallinckrodt ordinary shares.
 The summary does not purport to be a comprehensive description of all of the tax considerations that may be relevant to each of the shareholders.
-The summary is based upon Irish tax laws and the practice of the Irish Revenue Commissioners in effect on the date of this information statement and correspondence with the Irish Revenue Commissioners.
+The summary is based upon Irish tax laws and the practice of the Irish Revenue Commissioners in effect on the date of this information statement (assuming that the provisions of the Finance Bill 2013 are properly enacted into law) and correspondence with the Irish Revenue Commissioners.
 Changes in law and/or administrative practice may result in alteration of the tax considerations described below.